thunderbird/developer-docs/planning/roadmap.md

 Below are the large projects planned for the 2025-2026 releases of Thunderbird.

 This is a list of all the primary objectives and efforts that we will be working on.

+> [!IMPORTANT]
-These are not currently tied to any particular and they will be available when ready.
+> While we have provided our *targeted* delivery quarter at the time of writing (March 2025), this is no guarantee and each feature they will be available when ready.

 ## Front-end Priorities